grafana/mimir/docs/sources/operating/scaling-out.md

 - Ingesters
 - Store-gateways

-### Scaling down alertmanagers
+### Scaling down Alertmanagers

 Scaling down [Alertmanagers]({{< relref "../architecture/components/alertmanager.md" >}}) can result in downtime.

 Consider the following guidelines when you scale down Alertmanagers:

-- Scale down no more than two alertmanagers at the same time.
+- Scale down no more than two Alertmanagers at the same time.
 - Ensure at least `-alertmanager.sharding-ring.replication-factor` Alertmanager instances are running (three when running Grafana Mimir with the default configuration).

 > **Note:** If you enabled [zone-aware replication]({{< relref "configuring-zone-aware-replication.md" >}}) for Alertmanagers, you can, in parallel, scale down any number of Alertmanager instances within one zone at a time.